nchenderson/elements-nonpar-stat/docs/09-bootstrap.md

 and standard deviation $\sigma e^{\mu}/\sqrt{n}$.
 This approximation is based on a Central Limit Theorem and "delta method" argument.

-* The standard error in this case is
+* The estimated standard error in this case is
 \begin{equation}
 \frac{\hat{\sigma}e^{\bar{X}}}{\sqrt{n}} \nonumber
 \end{equation}